TiesdeKok/LearnPythonforResearch/README.md

 **Method 1:** use `pip`

-Many packages are available on the "Python Package Index" (i.e. "PyPI"): [https://pypi.python.org/pypi](https://pypi.python.org/pypi)
+> Many packages are available on the "Python Package Index" (i.e. "PyPI"): [https://pypi.python.org/pypi](https://pypi.python.org/pypi)
+>

-You can install packages that are on "PyPI" by using the `pip` command:
+> You can install packages that are on "PyPI" by using the `pip` command:
+>

-Example, install the `requests` package: run `pip install requests` in your command line / terminal (not in the Jupyter Notebook!).
+> Example, install the `requests` package: run `pip install requests` in your command line / terminal (not in the Jupyter Notebook!).
+>

-To uninstall you can use `pip uninstall` and to upgrade an existing package you can add the `-U` flag (`pip install -U requests`)
+> To uninstall you can use `pip uninstall` and to upgrade an existing package you can add the `-U` flag (`pip install -U requests`)

 **Method 2:** use `conda`

-Sometimes when you try something with `pip` you get a compile error (especially on Windows).
+>Sometimes when you try something with `pip` you get a compile error (especially on Windows).
 You can try to fix this by configuring the right compiler but most of the times it is easier to try to install it directly via Anaconda as these are pre-compiled.
 For example:
+>

-`conda install scipy`
+>`conda install scipy`
+>

-Full documentation is here: [Conda documentation](https://conda.io/docs/user-guide/tasks/manage-pkgs.html)
+>Full documentation is here: [Conda documentation](https://conda.io/docs/user-guide/tasks/manage-pkgs.html)

 **Method 3:** install directly using the `setup.py` file

-Sometimes a package is not on pypi and conda (you often find these packages on GitHub).
+>Sometimes a package is not on pypi and conda (you often find these packages on GitHub).
 Follow these steps to install those:
+>

-1. Download the folder with all the files (if archived, make sure to unpack the folder)
+>1.
+Download the folder with all the files (if archived, make sure to unpack the folder)
-2. Open your command prompt (terminal) and `cd` to the folder you just downloaded
+>2.
+Open your command prompt (terminal) and `cd` to the folder you just downloaded
-3. Type: `python setup.py install`
+>3.
+Type: `python setup.py install`

 <h2 id="notebooks">Tutorial Notebooks</h2>